Ontario beards and spurs on the way!

 Outdoorsguy

-31 thoughts on “Ontario beards and spurs on the way!”
+31 Replies to “Ontario beards and spurs on the way!”

 1. I have two gobblers who have been dropping by my yard religiously for a month now.
 Two weeks ago I bought a bag of cracked corn seeing as it’s been a long winter but they seem to prefer rooting in the dirt where they can find it, then taking on a gorge of corn before the evening roost.
 I wondered why there weren’t hens around but I saw that harem on Sunday down the road and I expect a bigger tom to be taking care of them and beating off Willy and Leo.
 May be a quick hunt but I have said that before.